Storage

 --absolute-names option of getfattr.

-In case you want to print out the total number of files in each subdirectory that is located in your home directory, you can simply accomplish that with:
+In case you want to print out the total number of files in each subdirectory that is located in your home directory, you can accomplish that with:

 getfattr -n ceph.dir.rfiles ~/*/